defunkydrummer/spinneret-vue/README.md

 Spinneret is a very nice HTML5 generation library, however, it doesn't allow you to create tags of arbitrary name and/or arbitrary arguments.

-So this simple library patches spinneret for working with vue.js components, or other similar HTML+JS libraries.
+So this simple library patches spinneret for working with vue.js components.
 This will allow:

 - Free-form tags where attribute names can be arbitrary.
 - Attributes starting with "v-" (i.e. *vbind*) will not trigger a validation warning when used on HTML5-spec tags.